ManvinderSingh/AngelOne/README.md

 https://www.nuget.org/packages/AngelOne

-Demo on how to use this API for end user is here. https://www.youtube.com/watch?v=QMhkE-2aotY
+Demo on how to use this API for end user is here.
+You can find all important functions of this API in this youtube channel. https://www.youtube.com/watch?v=QMhkE-2aotY

 ## Demo